nbs-system/naxsi/nxapi/README.md

   * template_N <= X : "at least" X uniq(N) where present in the specific events from which the WL is generated.
     * Note the difference with "rule_X" rules.
   * global_rule_ip_ratio < X : "at least" X% of the users that triggered events triggered this one as well.
-    * however, ration can theorically apply to anything, just ip_ratio is the most common.
+    * however, ration can theoretically apply to anything, just ip_ratio is the most common.